caseykarwatske/bestNeighborhoodProject/README.md

 # Pittsburgh Best Neighborhood Analysis
-*An analysis of the safety, employment rates, and income levels of various Pittsburgh neighborhoods in an attempt to determine the best one.*
+*An analysis of the safety, employment rates, and income levels of various Pittsburgh neighborhoods in an attempt to determine the best one for economic opportunity.*
 ## Datasets
 ### [Aggregate Household Income in the Past 12 Months](https://data.wprdc.org/dataset/pittsburgh-american-community-survey-2014-miscellaneous-data/resource/41d215a7-6baf-4de8-8593-d25c858d3546)
 - Provides the median household income for each neighborhood in Pittsburgh